 Next, make sure you come with a full tank of gas.
 There is only one fuel station inside of the park, located at Desert View on the South Rim.
 The nearest gas station outside of park limits is in Tusayan, about seven miles south.

 Now let’s talk gear.
 Arizona sees your outdoorsy credentials and raises you scorpions, rattlesnakes, extreme heat, unpredictable weather, and difficult terrain.
 Whether you’re a seasoned hiker or new to this whole national park thing, consult our list of the best day hiking gear, which covers everything from footwear to hydration.

-If you get hungry...Food options in Grand Canyon National Park are pretty limited, so it’s best to pack-in your own.
-You can also find essentials at Canyon Village Market and General Store, and the coffee bar at Bright Angel Bicycles at Mather Point, where you can conveniently rent a cruiser for the day.
-And while Yavapai Lodge Restaurant is currently closed, the tavern and coffee shop is offering take-out.
+If you get hungry...Food options in Grand Canyon National Park are pretty limited, so it’s best to pack your own.
+You can find essentials at Canyon Village Market and General Store, and the coffee bar at Bright Angel Bicycles at Mather Point, where you can conveniently rent a cruiser for the day.
+And while Yavapai Lodge Restaurant is still closed, the tavern and coffee shop is offering take-out.
 Learn more about the restricted park operations here.

 The best ways to see the Grand CanyonPedal around on the park’s biking trails